mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 As you can notice, the difference is small: ``local.net.load_template`` becomes ``runner.proxy.execute_devices`` which tells the Reactor to invoke the ``proxy.execute_devices`` Runner, which in turn executes the ``net.load_template`` Salt function against the devices from the ``devices`` key.
+The arguments under ``kwargs`` are preserved, with the same effect.
+The difference is however in the way it works: while previously with ``local.net.load_template`` the execution is sent to the Minion managing the device, changing to ``runner.proxy.execute_devices`` the execution takes place locally.
+This is practically the main difference between using Proxy Minions and salt-sproxy in this context.

 I could expand longer on this, and I'll probably follow up with a dedicated post if this is not clear and expand as much as possible.
-For now, I hope this brief introduction would be intriguing - at least. :-)
+For now, I hope this brief introduction is intriguing - at least. :-)

 Does it work on Windows?
 ------------------------